hellohaptik/docs_haptik/docs/bot-analytics/basic-analysis.md

 > When bot gives a smart assist message, it is not considered as a Bot Break.
 You can read more about Smart Assist and its types [here].(https://docs.haptik.ai/bot-builder/basic/smart-assist)

+As we do not count Smart Assist as a broken message.
+In case you want to access these messages, you can follow below steps

+- Click on the Message Analysis section
+- Use the Confidence Score toggle to find the below messages
+  1. 0-30 for Bot Break and Smart Assist messages
+  2. Above 30 for all other messages

 The graph for this tab is an upcoming feature and will be documented here once it is ready.

 ## ***User Rating***